francoism90/asus-router/README.md

 ## Introduction

 This repo provides information on how one may possibly enable additional or change WiFi-channels, and TX-power on ASUS Merlin provided routers.
 Please use the instructions with care, and read the disclaimer before applying any changes.

 The purpose is to adjust a router of AP to the legal state of the country (e.g. you bought an ASUS router in JAP, and want to re-use again it in GER).
 The current method is focussing on exposed nvram variables, and overrule them again when a service or event has been restarted or dispatched.
-Since the overruling happens in memory, the nvram writes should be minimal.

 The adjusted nvram settings have been tested on the ASUS RT-AX58U v1 (Asuswrt-Merlin) & ASUS ZenWiFi AX XT8 v2 (AiMesh node - stock firmware).